OWASP/CheatSheetSeries/cheatsheets/Secure_Product_Design_Cheat_sheet.md

    3. Authentication and Authorization: Implementing strong authentication and authorization mechanisms to ensure that only authorized users can access sensitive data and resources.
-   4. Cryptography: Use cryptographic functions and protocols to protect data in transit and at rest, such as HTTPS and encryption - the expected levels for a given [Product Security Levels](tbd.md) can be found by looking at the [Golden Path / Paved Road](tbd.md).
+   4. Cryptography: Use cryptographic functions and protocols to protect data in transit and at rest, such as HTTPS and encryption - the expected levels for a given Product Security Level can often be found by reviewing your Golden Path / Paved Road documentation.
-   5. Least privilege: Use the principle of least privilege when writing code, such that the code and the system it runs on are given the minimum access rights necessary to perform their functions.
+   5. Least privilege: Use the principle of the least privilege when writing code, such that the code and the system it runs on are given the minimum access rights necessary to perform their functions.
-   6. Secure memory management: Use high-level languages recommended in [Golden Path / Paved Road](tbd.md) or properly manage memory to prevent memory-related vulnerabilities such as buffer overflow and use-after-free.
+   6. Secure memory management: Use high-level languages recommended in your Golden Path / Paved Road documentation or properly manage memory to prevent memory-related vulnerabilities such as buffer overflow and use-after-free.
    7. Avoiding hardcoded secrets: Hardcoded secrets such as passwords and encryption keys should